 2. Less Visited Beaches

-Unlike the main island in Malta where a lot of the nicer beaches have been taken over by resorts, Gozo has a number of beautiful and relatively untouched beaches that make for a great leisurely day.
+If you’re debating between staying in Malta or Gozo, you’ll find that on the main island a lot of the nicer beaches have been taken over by resorts.
+Gozo on the other hand has a number of beautiful and relatively untouched beaches that make for a great leisurely day.

 One of the best and most popular beaches is Ramla Beach which is considered one of the best sandy beaches in all of Malta.
 The beach is stunningly beautiful and is fairly easy to get to, even if you don’t hire a car as there a couple of public buses that go directly there.
 There is also a beach restaurant and ice cream parlour nearby if hunger strikes!